Category Archives: Philanthropy

 4. Adopt-a-School Family Weekends

-Alumni chapters “adopt” local elementary or middle schools and sponsor quarterly weekend campus visits for groups of families with K-8 children.
-Time visits around campus events—football or basketball games, step shows, concert series, or even quiet weekends when students are just hanging out on the yard.
-Provide transportation, cover game tickets or event admission, and assign each family a paid student tour guide who walks them through dorms, the student center, dining halls, and academic buildings.
 Let kids eat campus food, sit in lecture halls, and watch college students in their natural environment.
 Parents see the affordability, safety, and culture while kids fall in love with the energy.
 End with a family cookout or pizza party where alumni share their stories and parents ask real questions about financial aid, academics, and campus life.
 You’re selling the parents on the investment and indoctrinating the kids with belonging.
 Make it so memorable that families go home and tell everyone about “their weekend at the HBCU.”

 5. HBCU Junior Homecoming

 Create a “Little Yard Fest” during homecoming week specifically for K-8 students—kid-friendly step show performances, band practice visits, meet-and-greets with the mascot, face painting in school colors, and a mini parade.
 Let children experience the joy, pride, and cultural richness of HBCU homecoming.
-Give every child an “Future Class of 20XX” t-shirt.
+Give every child a “Future Class of 20XX” t-shirt.
 When homecoming becomes their childhood memory, attending becomes their teenage dream.

 6. Community-Based Tutoring & Enrichment Centers